 - Intentional learning involves actively trying to learn while engaging with the material.
 For example, when engaging in intentional learning you want to actively fit new information that you encounter into what you know so far, and figure out how you can use this new information.

-- Reflective learning involves actively monitoring your knowledge throughout the learning process.
+- Reflective learning involves actively monitoring and assessing your knowledge, abilities, and performance during the learning process.
 For example, when engaging in reflective learning you want to identify any gaps in knowledge that you have, as well as areas where you feel uncertain about your understanding of the material.

 Caveats about knowledge-building